finos/common-domain-model/documentation/source/contribution.rst

 Editing the model
 ^^^^^^^^^^^^^^^^^

-Modelling checklist
-"""""""""""""""""""

 The CDM can be edited using a modelling platform called `Rosetta <https://rosetta-technology.io>`_, which is accessible via a web browser.

 Before you start editing the CDM using Rosetta, please go through the following modelling checklist:

-- Use latest available CDM version
+- CDM version: use latest available version
-- No syntax warnings or errors
+- Syntax: no syntax warnings or errors
-- Model compiles (with no "static compilation" errors)
+- Compilation: model compiles ok with no "static compilation" errors
-- All translate regression tests expectations for mapping, validation and qualification maintained or improved
-- Additional test samples used (if use-case is not covered by existing samples)
+- Testing: all translate regression tests expectations for mapping, validation and qualification maintained or improved.
+Additional test samples may be needed if use-case is not covered by existing samples.
-- All model components positioned in the correct namespace
+- Namespace: all model components positioned in the correct namespace
-- All model components have descriptions
+- Descriptions: all model components have descriptions

 .. note:: The CDM may also be supported through alternative modelling platforms (for instance `Legend <https://legend.finos.org/studio>`_).
 If you intend on using a platform other than Rosetta to edit the CDM, please go through the Rosetta check-list anyway as you will still need to validate and then contribute your code through Rosetta.

+The following sections detail that checklist.

-Use latest available CDM version
+CDM version
-""""""""""""""""""""""""""""""""
+"""""""""""

 Once ready to start modelling, the Contributor can log into Rosetta and start using the Rosetta Design application to create a workspace and edit the model, referring to the `Rosetta Design Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta>`_.
 To the extent possible it is recommended that the Contributor keeps working with a version of the CDM that is as close as possible to the latest to minimise the risk of backward compatibility.

 Please refer to the `Source Control Integration Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta#id1>`_ for more information.

-No syntax warning or error
-""""""""""""""""""""""""""
+Syntax
+""""""

 The model is edited using the Rosetta DSL syntax.
 All syntax warnings and errors must be resolved to have a valid model before contributing any changes.
 The syntax is automatically checked live in Rosetta Design as the user edits the model, as described in the `Rosetta Design Content Assist Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta#rosetta-design-content-assist>`_.

 For further guidance about features of the syntax, please refer to the `Rosetta DSL Documentation <https://docs.rosetta-technology.io/rosetta/rosetta-dsl/rosetta-modelling-component>`_.

-Model compilation
-"""""""""""""""""
+Compilation
+"""""""""""

 Normally, when the model is syntactically correctly edited, valid code is being auto-generated and compiled in Rosetta.
 However, certain model changes can cause compilation errors when changes conflict with static code (e.g. certain mapper implementations).